KDE/digikam-doc/main_window/similarity_view.rst

 Overview
 ~~~~~~~~

 You have lost a picture because you can't remember its name or where you filed it?
-You need to perform a *fuzzy search* on your collections.
+You need to perform a *Similarity* search on your collections.

 digiKam characterizes every image by a lengthy number that makes it possible to find similar images by comparing this calculated signature.
 The less numerical difference there is between any two image signatures, the more they resemble each other.
 This methodology is the core engine to three features named find **Duplicates**, find similar **Image**, and find by **Sketch**.